This article originally appeared in the January 2002 issue of EMS World Magazine.

 “I’m so frustrated that the general public and governmental officials do not know what we do,” says Holdsworth.
 “They don’t know enough to separate what the ambulance industry does.
 Some think we’re the fire department, some don’t know the difference.
 I think ambulance providers now, if they’re not well-connected with their local leaders, have the potential to be left behind in the funding.”

-With income down and more being asked of them, EMS agencies are in a pickle.
+The Parsimony Plan With income down and more being asked of them, EMS agencies are in a pickle.
 The solution?
 There is one, and it’s easy in theory but hard in practice and not at all glamorous: More financial discipline, top to bottom.

 “It’s the same thing you’d do with your household budget if somebody were to lose a job or have their hours cut back,” says Holdsworth.
 “In a program we do, we call it ‘Hitting the Reset Button.’
 It means everything you’ve done up until today is history, and from the moment we ‘hit the reset button,’ here are the new rules we’ll play by.
 And those rules are basically, ‘Let’s go back to the basics with our policy manuals and make sure we’re enforcing them.
 Let’s make sure we’re doing things to maximize revenue.
 Let’s make sure we’re getting every billable trip into the system.’
 I’ve had services where we’ve found 10%–15% of calls going unbilled because nobody was able to verify they actually happened!”